abarichello/bfheroesFesl/README.md

 |                          |                           |18275 for game clients                           |

 #### TXN = MemCheck, FESL server => game client/server
-This message is sent every 10 seconds, and acts a heartbeat Pkt.
+This message is sent every 10 seconds, and acts a heartbeat Packet.
-If either party stops receiving the MemCheck messages, connection loss is assumed.
+If either stops receiving the MemCheck messages, connection loss is assumed.
+(Like a ping)
-Maybe an anti-tampering measure?

 |Key                       |Example value              |Note                           |
 |--------------------------|---------------------------|-------------------------------|